About the Program

 The dissertation committee must vote unanimously that the student has passed the PhD Final Examination.
 Each member of the dissertation committee indicates their assessment of the examination and signs their name to the "Final Examination Report for Doctoral Candidates" form, found in TUportal under the Tools tab within "University Forms."
 If the Chair of the Sociology Department agrees that the dissertation meets departmental standards, the Chair signifies approval by signing for the department as well on the "Final Examination Report for Doctoral Candidates" form.
 The completed form is submitted to the Dean's Office of the College of Liberal Arts.

 Information regarding the required format of the dissertation is available in the Graduate School's Dissertation and Thesis Handbook, found at https://grad.temple.edu/resources/dissertation-thesis-handbook.
-A processing fee must be paid to the Temple University Bursar as shown on the "Dissertation/Thesis Processing Fee" form, found in TUportal under the Tools tab within “University Forms.”
-Fees may also be required when filing the dissertation electronically, within 30 days of the dissertation defense, at https://www.etdadmin.com/cgi-bin/school?siteId=171.
-The student should heed the instructions found on the "Final Checklist of Dissertation Materials," identified as Appendix M1 in the Graduate School's Dissertation and Thesis Handbook.
+Fees may be required when filing the dissertation electronically, within 30 days of the dissertation defense, at https://www.etdadmin.com/cgi-bin/school?siteId=171.
+The student should heed the instructions found on the "Final Checklist of Dissertation Materials," identified as an appendix in the Graduate School's Dissertation and Thesis Handbook.
 Note that the signature page bearing original ink signatures constitutes the only item required to be submitted in hard copy to the Graduate School.

 Students must apply to graduate, through the Sociology Department, by the deadline date announced in the graduate catalog each year.
 The deadline is usually three or four months before graduation.
 Applications may be obtained from the department's Graduate Coordinator or online.
 Upon completion of the doctoral program, the student is required to submit a bound copy of their dissertation to the Sociology Department, as well as a regular hard copy to the Chair of the Dissertation Examining Committee.

 Program Web Address: